AngeloR/box_rest_client/readme.md

 That will instantly return a list of files/folders below the folder wth id 0.
 It will also ensure that the folders/files are of type `Box_Client_Folder`/`Box_Client_File` respectively.
-These provide a standard interface for accessing properties of the files and will eventually mean that we can add inidividual features to it.
+These provide a standard interface for accessing properties of the files and will eventually mean that we can add individual features to it.

-## Bugs/Issues
-If you find any issues while utilizing the Box_Rest_Client, please log them on GitHub instead of emailing me.